 \section{Introduction}

-The rapid advances~\cite{Dan2012,GeoffreyHinton2012,Alex2012,Quoc2012} in deep neural networks (DNNs) have generated widespread impacts to many fields, including natural language understanding, speech recognition, image classification, and video processing.
-In general, DNNs are quite effective in dealing with regular or Euclidean data, but they become ineffective for irregular or non-Euclidean data, such as the citations of papers in the academic publication~\cite{Sen2008}, the hyperlinks of web pages on the world wide web~\cite{Pei2020}, and so on.
-These data, typically irregular, complex, and of considerable dependencies, are often described in the form of graphs, posing notable difficulties to popular neural network algorithms for regular or Euclidean data.
-In order to model the interrelationship and structures of these data, graph neural networks (GNNs)~\cite{Gori2005,Scarselli2009,Scarselli2004} have attracted a thrust of attention~\cite{Kipf2017} for extending standard NNs to learn or infer over graph-structured data through the iterative message passing processes between nodes and their neighbors.
+Deep neural networks (DNNs) are effective in dealing with regular or Euclidean data, but they become ineffective for irregular or non-Euclidean data, such as citations of academic papers~\cite{Sen2008} and hyperlinks of web pages on the world wide web~\cite{Pei2020,Rozemberczki2020}.
+These data, typically irregular, complex, and of considerable dependencies, are often described in terms of graphs, posing notable difficulties to standard neural networks (NNs) designed for regular or Euclidean data.
+To model the interrelationship and structures of these data, graph neural networks (GNNs)~\cite{Scarselli2009} have attracted a thrust of research attention~\cite{Kipf2017} for extending standard NNs to learn over graph-structured data through iterative message passing processes between nodes and their neighbors.